joeatbayes/file2consul/README.md

 ## Basic Operation

    Simple example showing building of the Prod settings using a template with mostly variable interpolation.
 It uses inheritance override for a few values such as changing the number of network listeners.

+Look at the sample configuration files in [data/config/simple](data/config/simple) they are really the best way to learn about how to use file2consule to reduce manual work.

 ```sh
 file2consul -ENV=PROD -COMPANY=ABC -APPNAME=peopleSearch -IN=data/config/simple/template;data/config/simple/prod; -uri=http://127.0.0.1:8500 -CACHE=data/{env}.{appname}.CACHE.b64.txt